mui/material-ui/docs/src/pages/components/switches/switches.md

 ### useSwitch hook

 For the ultimate customizability, a `useSwitch` hook is available.
-It accepts almost the same options as the SwitchUnstyled component minus the `component`, `components` and `componentsProps` props.
+It accepts almost the same options as the SwitchUnstyled component minus the `component`, `components`, and `componentsProps` props.
 The Switch component is [built using this hook](https://github.com/mui-org/material-ui/blob/next/packages/material-ui/src/Switch/Switch.js).

 ```jsx